harmonicalchemy/dotfiles/Docs/qubes-split-gpg-README.md

 ## The Qubes Split GPG Front End:

 The Qubes Split GPG front end is a network enabled App VM that gets internet access through another System VM called: [sys-firewall].
-When GPG (`qubes-gpg-client') is invoked, the back end process has keys loaded into a secure running gpg-agent which provides normal gpg2 services through a secure channel as if the agent were running on the App VM itself...
+When GPG `(qubes-gpg-client)` is invoked, the back end process has keys loaded into a secure running gpg-agent which provides normal gpg2 services through a secure channel as if the agent were running on the App VM itself...

 Split GPG AppVM front ends are used for email using Thunderbird with the enigma plugin via qubes-split-gpg back end for GPG integration...
 Split GPG is also used by GIT to sign commits etc. with a designated signing sub-key.
-I am also integrating GnuPG into Emacs via the **`EasyPG`** Emacs package.

-The child folder within this section: `app-vm` contains config files for the Qubes Split GPG Front End...
-Here dirmngr.conf is not a dummy placeholder like it is in the Back End Vault VM.
-Dirmngr is able to connect to the key-servers this way...